Jan 28th, 2019 • Uncategorised

 Objectivity and Subjectivity in my work

-Restated in terms of my photography of women, even the most personal and subjective picture has an objective component and the most objective picture of wrinkles and aging has warmth and humanity glowing from it
+Restated in terms of my photography of women, even the most personal and subjective picture has an objective component and the most objective picture of wrinkles and aging has warmth and humanity glowing within it

 In a normally clothed society the depiction of naked women should yield engaged, powerful, and demanding images.
 I believe my work is distinct from the normal depiction of the nude and that my work depicts strong women who are empowered enough to collaborate in the making of such images.
 In my planned work I want to make mages that show compassion and strength and with political and environmental relevance; mages that celebrate but also shock and confront the viewer.
 My plans for future bodies of work have the depiction of women as strong people, while at the same time softening the figure-ground relationship so there is a mergence between the woman and the landscape

 I celebrate hair and wrinkles and scars as part of the normal female human body.
 Pubic hair is important to me on several levels.
 On one level, pubic hair denotes woman, while shaved connotes child, and on a practical level pubic hair is a visual shield against the disclosure of too much personal information.
+However, I accept that shaving and tattoos are now the norm, and I accept and work with these.

 As already stated, I see my women photographs as contiguous with my work in the forests where I live and the more celebratory work on the coast at the southern edge of the forest.
 The women I have worked with since 1970 have not only engaged with the work willingly and have enjoyed the experience of being naked, being seen naked and being photographed naked.
 In many cases they have actively collaborated in the development of the work.
 Without this engaged participation, and at its best collaboration, the pictures thus far could not have been made.